longkunguo/longkunguo.github.io/_pages/about.md

   - /about.html
 ---

-**Dr. Guo** is currently a full Professor in Computer Science, Fuzhou University, since 2019.
-He received B.S. and Ph.D. degrees in Computer Science from the University of Science and Technology of China (USTC) in 2005 and 2011, respectively.
-He did his postdocs at The University of Adelaide.
+I am currently a full Professor in Computer Science, Fuzhou University, since 2011.
+I received B.S. and Ph.D. degrees in Computer Science from the University of Science and Technology of China (USTC) in 2005 and 2011, respectively.
+I was a postdoctoral fellow in the School of Computer Science at The University of Adelaide.
-He has published more than 100 academic papers in reputable journals/conferences such as IEEE TMC, IEEE TC,  Algorithmica, IEEE TPDS, IEEE ICDCS, AAAI, IJCAI, and ACM SPAA.

 Research Interesting
 ======
-Efficient algorithm design; Computational complexity analysis for optimization problems in data science; high-performance computing systems and networks
+Approximation algorithm design, Computational complexity, Optimization in data science, Chips and high-performance computing systems

 Representative Journal Articles :
 ======